siratcliff/RocketRAID/README.md

 RocketRAID Linux Kernel drivers for rr232x card

 ## About
-This is the open-source Linux driver for the HighPoint RocketRaid 232x controller.
+This is an un-official copy of the open-source Linux driver for the HighPoint RocketRaid 232x controller.

 The original open-source driver used to be downloaded from the [official Highpoint website](http://www.highpoint-tech.com/USA_new/rr2300_download.htm).
 - it seems this link has been removed, probably due to it being legacy hardware